 In this step, you need to test your SSO setup to ensure that it works with Freshworks Organization.

-Refresh your Freshservice Helpdesk Security page to enable Step 2.
+Refresh your Freshservice Service Desk Security page to enable Step 2.
 Click on Test to test your SSO login using Freshworks Organization.

 Click on Sign in with SSO from the Freshworks login page and log in using your SSO credentials.

 If your SSO policy has been set up successfully, you will be able to login with your credentials and see a success message.

 Now click on Go to Service Desk Security Page.

 Ensure that the SSO policies are configured for all portals with “SSO not verified” status by repeating the above process for each of them.

 Now that you're done with migrating the SSO for all portals, you're ready to complete the upgrade.